Preparing for Brexit

 As part of this work, we have reviewed EU and domestic legislation we are responsible for to ensure there is a workable legal framework for financial regulation in the UK when the UK withdraws from the EU.

 Potential withdrawal scenarios

-If the UK leaves the EU with a withdrawal agreement in place, an implementation period will start on 30 March 2019 and is expected to last until 31 December 2020.
+If the UK leaves the EU with a withdrawal agreement in place, an implementation period will commence.
 During this time, the UK will continue to be treated as part of the EU’s single market in financial services, meaning that EU law will continue to apply in the UK.
 The UK will also continue to implement new EU law that comes into effect during the implementation period.